Does Homeowners Insurance Cover Storage Units?

 • Theft without forced entry

-Coverage exclusions may vary by state law and individual policy terms.
-Consult your specific policy and local regulations for complete details.
+Review your policy for complete exclusion details.
+Coverage exclusions vary by state law and individual policy terms.

 Tips for Filing a Claim on Storage Unit Items

-If your belongings in a storage unit are stolen or damaged, knowing how to handle the claims process can make the difference between a smooth payout and a frustrating denial.
+If your belongings in a storage unit are stolen or damaged, handling the claims process correctly determines whether you get a smooth payout or a frustrating denial.
 Follow MoneyGeek's steps to strengthen your claim and protect your coverage:

 1. 1